 |What testers should expect|

-|How they’re addressed|
+|How feedback is addressed|

-|Most known critical issues are fixed, some features may change or be added as a result of early feedback.||Much of the feedback collected is considered for and/or implemented in future versions of the product.
-Only important/critical changes are made.|
+|Most known critical and severe issues are fixed, and some features may change or be added as a result of early feedback.||Critical or important issues are fixed, and simple user experience improvements are made before product launch.
+Future versions of the product are heavily influenced by the results.|

 |What they achieve|

-|What happens next|
+|What happens next?|

 Some additional points to consider:

-- Both phases often shift their goals and methods in real-time based on the on-going results.
+- Both phases often shift their goals and methods in real-time based on the ongoing results.

-- Some companies use terms like field trials, prerelease, customer validation, CAT (customer acceptance testing), UAT (user acceptance testing), and beta testing synonymously.
+- Some companies use terms like field trials, prerelease, Customer Validation, CAT (customer acceptance testing), UAT (user acceptance testing), and beta testing synonymously.

-Have any thoughts or questions about alpha vs. beta testing to share?
+Have any thoughts or questions about Alpha vs. Beta Testing to share?
 Feel free to add them below!